nabil828/mern_demo/readme.md

-# MERN Demo using (MongoDB, Express.js, React.js, and Node.js)
+# MERN Demo (MongoDB, Express.js, React.js, and Node.js)

 Here is a list of steps we are going through this demo:
 - [ ] [Setting up The Server](#Setting-up-the-server)